 What’s a Good GMAT™ Score?

 To evaluate how you stack up as a well-rounded applicant, figure out your competitive advantage.
 What about your resume and experiences will give you a leg up on admissions?
-How will your GMAT score further highlight your strengths, or even make up for shortcomings in your background?
-By assessing everything you have to offer schools, you can identify a list of programs you’re interested in and that you’d be a competitive candidate for (Pro tip: Leverage the service My Recommendations, which is included as part of your GMAT exam fee, to identify programs that align with your unique competitive advantage).
+How will your GMAT score further highlight your strengths or even make up for shortcomings in your background?
+By assessing everything you have to offer schools, you can identify a list of programs you’re interested in and that you’d be a competitive candidate for.

-Although the whole applicant package is what matters, looking at schools’ acceptance rates, as well as GPA and GMAT averages, will give you helpful data to benchmark against.
-Visit your target schools’ websites to check out typical ranges for enrolled students in your target program.
-By looking at ranges, you’ll have a better understanding of an acceptable scale of scores, not just the average.
-This will help you factor in your personal profile and determine where you should fall on the scale to be competitive.
+Although the whole applicant package is what matters, looking at schools’ acceptance rates, as well as the GPA and GMAT average scores of their students, will give you helpful data to benchmark against.
+Seeing where GMAT scores land in terms of general percentile ranking is interesting.
+However, it’s more effective to visit your target schools’ websites to check out typical GMAT score ranges for students actually enrolled in your target program.
+By looking at program-specific ranges, you’ll have a better understanding of an acceptable scale of scores, not just the average from any sample group.
+This will help you factor in your personal profile and determine where you should fall on the scale to be competitive at your target schools.

 Also, keep in mind that schools and programs weigh scores differently.
 GMAT scores range from 200 to 800, but you also have a score for each of the four sections of the GMAT—Analytical Writing, Integrated Reasoning, Quantitative, and Verbal.
-Every school will look at your total score but depending on the type of program you’re interested in; a school may place more emphasis on one section’s score over another.
-For example, if you’re studying for a Master in Data Science, you may want to put extra study time toward improving your quantitative score since admissions will likely look more closely at that section than your others.
+Every school will look at your total score.
+But, depending on the type of program you’re interested in, a school may place more emphasis on one section’s score over another.
+For example, if you’re studying for a Master in Data Science, you may want to put extra study time toward improving your Quantitative score since admissions will likely look more closely at that section than others.

-Remember, a good GMAT score is one that helps you achieve your b-school goals.
-To kick off the process of determining your target GMAT score, establish a baseline score, so you can set your goals and measure your growth accordingly.
+Remember, a good GMAT score is one that helps you achieve your business school goals.
+To kick off the process of determining your target GMAT score or score range, establish a baseline score so you can set your goals and measure your growth accordingly.
 Ready to get started?
 See how you score by answering eight real questions from past GMAT exams.
 Try the GMAT mini quiz today!